Bordoll

-Bordoll is a brothel in Dortmund, Germany.
-The selection of prostitutes provided consist of entirely sex dolls rather than real people.
+Bordoll was a brothel in Dortmund, Germany.
+The selection of prostitutes provided consisted of entirely sex dolls rather than real people.

+The brothel was founded in 2017 and has been permanently closed since June 2023.

 Etymology

 The name Bordoll is a portmanteau of bordello and doll.

 Dolls

-Bordoll has 13 female dolls and one male.
-Each weighs 30kg, has a name, and is defined as either "real", "fantasy", "skinny", or "anime".
-They are imported from Asia and cost the brothel doll £1,786 each.
+Bordoll had 13 female dolls and one male.
+Each weighted 30kg, had a name, and was defined as either "real", "fantasy", "skinny", or "anime".
+They were imported from Asia and costed the brothel doll £1,786 each.

 Operation

 Customers can have a session with a doll for about $100 per hour.

 The dolls are cleaned and disinfected after every use.